Hope for the Loneliness of Cancer

 Lack of energy

-The decrease of energy a person faces because of cancer, especially because of cancer treatment, can force a person to disengage from social events.
+The decrease in energy a person faces because of cancer, especially because of cancer treatment, can force a person to disengage from social events.
 Besides work, hobbies and social activities are great venues of connection.
-But when a person does not feel good, it can be difficult to engage like they used to.
+But when a person does not feel good, it can be challenging to engage like they used to.

 Not feeling understood